kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 // whether that error is critical or not. type Authorizer interface {
     Authorize(ctx context.Context, a Attributes) (Decision, error)

+    // All authorizers are required to implement the conditions evaluation method,
+    // even though they just return an error saying "unsupported".
+    // This ensures composite authorizers do not "forget" to implement the
+    // EvaluateConditions method, even if it'd wrap a conditions-aware authorizer ConditionSetEvaluator
 }

+type ConditionSetEvaluator interface {
+    // EvaluateConditions evaluates a condition set into
+    // a concrete decision (Allow, Deny, NoOpinion), given full information
+    // about the request (ConditionData, which includes e.g. the old and new objects).
+    // The returned Decision must be concrete.
+    EvaluateConditions(ctx context.Context, conditionSet *ConditionSet, data ConditionData) (Decision, error) }

 type Attributes interface {